Fear & Reactivity

 Dogs can react to a whole host of triggers, in many environments or in very specific contexts.
 Our job is to help the dog become more comfortable and confident in those specific situations and around their triggers.
 There are different techniques and approaches to accomplish that depending on your dog’s current level of rear/reacticity, your own lifestyle and your goals.

-If your dog is worried about other dogs and/or people out on walks, we can develop a training plan that includes working on founcation skills and focus first inside and then outside with distractions.
-Then we move on to the Behavior Modification process including counter conditioning and desensitization to your dog’s specific triggers.
+If your dog is worried about other dogs and/or people out on walks, we can develop a training plan that includes building foundation skills.
+Then we move on to the Behavior Modification process where we begin working around your dog’s specific triggers.
 This is a very systematic process of working at a distance and gradually moving closer while continuing to build the new desired response.
 This process may take many months of daily practice, patience and consistentcy.
-Once you have had a Behavior Consult, you may be eligible for our Focused Fido Class and/or Reactive Rover Program.

 If your dog has general fear of new people, dogs and environments, Nose Work may be a good option for them to build thier over all confidence while giving the a fun outlet for sniffing and mental exercise.